 Our Court of Protection solicitors can assist with both contesting and defending Court of Protection applications.
 Wherever possible, we will seek an amicable solution, but at all times, we will ensure the best interests of the vulnerable person are protected.

 Making a Statutory Will

 If a person does not have the mental capacity to make a will, then in order to make or change a Will, you can apply to make a Will on their behalf.
 This is known as a Statutory Will.

 We can advise you as to whether a statutory will should be considered and if so, make an application to the Court of Protection.

-We offer a one-hour fixed fee session in which our expert Court of Protection solicitors provide advice about how the social and health care funding system works and how to ensure that the person for whom you are Deputy or Attorney (or yourself) is receiving the care they need and are entitled to.
+We offer a one hour fixed fee session in which one of Court of Protection team will provide advice about how the health and social care funding system works and how to ensure that the person for whom you are Deputy or Attorney (or yourself) is receiving the care they need and are entitled to.